September 12, 2015

 We use Sovaldi and ribavirin pills for 12 weeks, no interferon needed.
 Cure rate is about 95%.

 We use Sovaldi and ribavirin pills for 24 weeks, no interferon needed.
-Cure rate is about 85% (a 12 week program gets about 70% cure, so is NOT advised).
+The cure rate is about 85% (a 12-week program gets about 70% cure, so is NOT advised).
 Better treatments are likely to be available in later 2015 or 2016.
 The rates of cure are much lower if a genotype 3 patient has cirrhosis and only gets 24 weeks of treatment (about 60% at best); so in this situation we do need “triple therapy” to include interferon, and we treat with Sovaldi for 24 weeks combined with interferon, ribavirin and results are about 85% cure.
 Patients in stable condition will likely be asked to wait for better treatment late 2015 or 2016.

 When treatment stops, because it won’t work:

 At the 4th week if we detect 25 IU of hepatitis C in the quantitative RNA test, we stop ALL treatment; same at week 12, and at week 24 for those who need longer treatment.

 How to take:

 One must take medication once daily with or without food.
 If you forget a dose in the morning, it can be taken in the evening.
 It is extremely important to the success of the medication, to avoid getting viral mutations, to not miss an entire day.